 4.3.4 Summary of Consumptive Use Estimate

-This watershed plan uses a consumptive use estimate of 766.4 AF/yr.
-This estimate is based on the moderate estimate for growth projection for the irrigated area method and is viewed as the most likely consumptive use.
-Figure 5 shows the distribution of consumptive use across the WRIA.
-The other methods used produced lower estimates of consumptive use.
-The metered data method produced an estimate of 400.8 AF/yr and the USGS groundwater model method 467.8 AF/yr.
-Use of the irrigated area method produces consumptive use estimates that are 64–91 percent higher than the other methods.
-Based on data presented, some members of the Committee supported a lower consumptive use estimate and others supported a higher number, but the Committee ultimately agreed that 766.4 AF/yr should be the consumptive use estimate.
+This watershed plan uses a consumptive use estimate of 766.4 AF/yr, based on the moderate for growth projection estimate and the irrigated area method and is viewed as the most likely consumptive use.
+Figure 5 shows the distribution of consumptive use across the WRIA..
+Based on data presented, some members of the Committee supprted a lower consumptive use estimate and others supported a higher number, but the Committee ultimately reached consensus that 766.4 AF/yr (123 gpd per PE well connection) should be the consumptive use estimate.

-Some members of the WRIA 15 Committee believed that a higher consumptive use estimate of 1,218 AF/yr is necessary to ensure that offsets are met and streams are benefited.
-While there was not consensus on using the higher number for the consumptive use estimate, the Committee did agree that reaching an offset target of 1,218 AF/yr would be beneficial to streams.
+The Committee also reached consensus that achieving an offset target of 1,218 AF/yr (177 gpd per well connection) through project implementation would be beneficial to streams.
 To obtain the consumptive use estimate of 766.4 AF/yr, HDR used the measured average of 0.08 acres for the outdoor irrigated area along with the moderate growth estimate.
-The area appears low due to a high number of non-irrigated parcels.
+The average acreage is small due to a high number of non-irrigated parcels.
 The higher number of 1,218 AF/yr is based on a higher estimate for growth projections and a substitution of 0.12 acres for the average irrigated area under the irrigated area method.

 HDR performed statistical analyses of the irrigated acreage to characterize the potential range in the irrigated area measurements.
 The 0.12 acre number was obtained by substituting 0.05 acre for every parcel with no irrigated acreage measured and recalculating the mean and upper confidence limits (95 percent).
 The 0.12 acre number is the upper confidence limit.
 The substitution of 0.05 acre for parcels with no irrigated acreage measured was made to account for a minimum amount of outdoor irrigation that might occur but not be observable on aerial photos.
+Table 12 provides the higher offset target by subbasin.

-As data on actual growth, climate change and water use, experience with project implementation and new information is collected over time, adaptive management of plan implementation will need to support adjustments of the proposed approach and water offsets in order to meet NEB.
-Table xx
+As data on actual growth, climate change, water use, experience with project implementation, and other new information is collected over time, adaptive management of plan implementation will need to support adjustments of the proposed approach and water offsets in order to meet NEB.

+Table 12.
+Summary of higher offset target by subbasin when substituting 0.12 acres for outdoor irrigation using the irrigated area method.
+While the Committee did not reach consensus on using the higher estimate for consumptive use, this table provides the summary of how the higher target applies to well projects, indoor and outdoor consumptive use, and total consumptive use across subbasins.
+Reaching these offset targets for each subbasin through project implementation would be beneficial to streams